fabianosilva-it/react-firebase-authentication-database/README.md

-# React Firebase Authentication Example
+# React Firebase Login Authentication

 Put your credentials to `.env`.